 5. Know Your Weaknesses: Everyone has their own unique punctuation weaknesses.
 Maybe you struggle with commas, or perhaps you're unsure about the proper use of semicolons.
 Identify your weaknesses and focus on improving those areas.
 You can do this by reviewing grammar rules, practicing specific exercises, or seeking feedback from a writing tutor.

 9. Proofread Carefully: No matter how skilled you are at punctuation, it's always important to proofread your writing carefully before submitting it.
 Even the most experienced writers make mistakes from time to time.
-Proofreading can help you catch errors and ensure that your writing is clear, concise, and error-free.
+Proofreading can help you catch errors and confirm that your writing is clear, concise, and error-free.

 FAQ